AhmedOsama-aosi/AhmedOsama-aosi/README.md

 My name is Ahmed Osama.
 I am a software engineer interested in everything related to new software technologies.
-I have developed many applications in different programming languages:
+I have developed many applications in different programming languages and with different frameworks:

 * c#
    * Windows form